nhsbsa-data-analytics/.github/docs/pre-commit-gitleaks.md

 An [alternative, but experimental, method](https://github.com/gitleaks/gitleaks?tab=readme-ov-file#gitleaksignore) is to use a `.gitleaksignore` file and add the Fingerprint from the `gitleaks` detection output.

 These methods are best used for different cases.
-When introducing secrets detection with gitleaks, you should do a full history scan on existing commits (i.e. the full code base).
+When introducing secrets detection with `gitleaks`, you should do a full history scan on existing commits (i.e. the full code base).

 Add `gitleaks.json` and `.github-config/` to the `.gitignore` file to prevent accidentally committing it.
-The commands below (can copy and paste all in one go) will temporarily copy the centralised TOML files and run the full scan.
+The commands below (can copy and paste all in one go and hit return on the final one) will temporarily copy the centralised TOML files and run the full scan.

 ```bash
 mkdir -p .github-config/gitleaks